teddywahle/m3/docs-beta/content/quickstart/_index.md

 ## Introduction to guide

-Includes what the guide covers, and a disclaimer that this is not suitable for production use.
+Includes what the guide covers, and a disclaimer that this is not suitable for production use, and an overview of warnings you might expect to see when running on Docker for Mac/Windows.
 Explains what the docker image consists of and how these are often separate instances.

 Also covers the example use case for this (and other) example code, which is a microservices-based ecommerce example.

+## Prerequisites

+-   Docker
+    -   system requirements
+-   JQ (for formatting output, not essential)
+-   cURL or wget

 ## Starting Docker container